Benchmark

 Create a Scoped “Accounting Copilot” Agent

-Start with a dedicated agent focused on accounting policies/SOPs so answers stay in scope.
+Start with a dedicated guide explained focused on accounting policies/SOPs so answers stay in scope.

 Add Approved Accounting Sources